kenyee/requery-wiki/Immutable-types.md

 Limitations to consider:

 * Immutable types cannot contain relational links
-* Immutable types must be buildable via a builder class (although this may change in a updated version)
+* Immutable types must be buildable via a builder class or static create method
-* Immutable types do not have any state tracking
 * Immutable types can only be queried only, they can not be inserted/updated/deleted via `EntityStore` API (this may change based on feedback).

 Example using Google [AutoValue](https://github.com/google/auto)